Short Answer: Yes

 If you have electric motors in your house then this may cause them to make funny noises, or malfunction.

 If you have other frequency sensitive equipment on your essential loads circuit it may also cause issues.

 Older inverters will simply trip off when the frequency too high or too low.
 I call this Bang-bang control and do not recommend it.

-Conclusion: The Powerwall 2 is 100% compatible with any existing grid connect solar system installed after October 2016.
+Conclusion: The Powerwall 2 is 100% compatible with any existing single phase grid connect solar system installed after October 2016.
 If it your system was installed before that, and you want your solar panels to charge the battery without the grid - you'll need to check with a Tesla Certified installer if your inverter is compatible.
 Many will be.
 For example I have 2011 vintage microinverters that work fine with the Powerwall 2 in off grid mode.